bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 Management interface.
 Alternately edit the "syncthing.sh" script to specify a different userID.

-**Security Note** Be aware that the script is setup to activate the syncthing GUI on port 8384 of the Segate Central Ethernet interface.
+**Security Note** Be aware that the "synthing.sh" script will activate the syncthing GUI on port 8384 of the Segate Central Ethernet by default.
-If this is not desirable then the script needs to be edited accordingly.
+Many people consider it best practise to disable the syncthing GUI after is has been configured.
+You may need to modify the "syncthing.sh" startup script accordingly.

 ## Transfer syncthing to the Seagate Central
 Copy "syncthing" and "syncthing.sh" to the Seagate Central.